cperryk/intQuiz/README.md

 <h1>To-do</h1>
 - When a sound button is pressed, and the user advances to the next slide before the sound loads, the sound plays, with no way to stop it but playing a different sound
-- In mobile, blocked choices should be unblocked
+- In mobile, blocked choices should be unblocked.
+Maybe.
+- Need a loader to appear if there is an image inside the question.